18 great bike rides in the Narooma - Tilba - Bermagui area of the New South Wales Far South Coast

 Some rides will take you to the coast and National Parks.

-Colin is a serious Australian hobby cyclist.
+Colin Freestone, trip leader, is a serious Australian hobby cyclist and Indonesian-ologist.
 He has had 45+ years family, work and recreational association with Indonesia.
-Beginning 1995 he has spent several months each year in Sulawesi, nee ‘the Celebes’ - that spidery shaped island north of Bali, east of Borneo.
+Beginning 1995 he spent several months each year in Sulawesi.

-He has been cycling there since 2000.
-Beginning 2009 he has led 13 group trips to South Sulawesi, North Sulawesi, Central Sulawesi and Toraja Land.
-These trips are cultural immersion adventures while cycling through the countryside, along surveyed routes, usually quiet back roads in mountains, along the coast, or around lakes.
-Swimming and waterfall sitting are available most days.
+He has been cycling in Indonesia since 1990 and in Sulawesi since 2000.
+Beginning 2009 has led 14 group trips to South Sulawesi, North Sulawesi, Central Sulawesi and Toraja Land.
+These trips are cultural immersion adventures while cycling through the countryside, along surveyed routes, usually quiet back roads in mountains, along spectacular coconut grove coastlines, or around pristine lakes.
+Swimming and waterfall massages are available most days.